MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 ms.topic: conceptual
 ---

-# Using Fluid with Microsoft Teams
+# Use Fluid with Microsoft Teams

-This is a tutorial for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](/microsoftteams/platform/tabs/what-are-tabs).
-By the end of this tutorial you will be able to integrate any Fluid-powered applications into Microsoft Teams and collaborate with others in real-time.
+This tutorial helps to integrate Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](/microsoftteams/platform/tabs/what-are-tabs).
+By the end of this tutorial you'll be able to integrate any Fluid-powered applications into Microsoft Teams and collaborate with others in real-time.

-Concepts you will learn:
+In this section you'll learn the following concepts:

-1. How to integrate a Fluid client into a Microsoft Teams tab application
+1. How to integrate a Fluid client into a Microsoft Teams tab application.
-2. How to run and connect your Teams application to a Fluid service (Azure Fluid Relay)
+2. How to run and connect your Teams application to a Fluid service (Azure Fluid Relay).
-3. How to create and get Fluid Containers and pass them to a React component
+3. How to create and get Fluid Containers and pass them to a React component.

 For an example of how this recipe may be used to build a more complex application, check out the [Teams Fluid Hello World](https://github.com/microsoft/FluidExamples/tree/main/teams-fluid-hello-world) example in our FluidExamples repo.